linesma/Optimus-Switch-Indicator-Argos/README.md

 Install [Argos](https://extensions.gnome.org/extension/1176/argos/) Gnome-Shell extension.

+Ensure that your system is using the nVidia GPU or you will not get the information needed for later in the install.

 Create directory `~/.local/share/icons` if it does not exist:
 ```
 ! [ -d "~/.local/share/icons" ] && mkdir --parents ~/.local/share/icons || trueg